friedelschoen/sni/sni-supervise.1.md

 **sni-supervise** starts a small, robust process supervisor for the current directory or given service directory.

-Each service is expected to contain:

-- a `run` executable script (run in the foreground),
-- an optional `depends` file listing other services,
-- a `supervise/` directory with control/status FIFOs and state files.

-# SUPERVISION

 The supervisor:

 - Parses `./depends` and starts each dependency recursively using the same binary.